scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see {{I-D.dekater-scion-pki}}.

-## Resistance to partitioning

-Partitioning occurs when a network splits into two because of link failures.
-No special failure mode is required as SCION ASes can always switch to already known paths that use other links.

-Recovering from a partitioned network is also seamless as onl	y coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material. [](#clock-inaccuracy) further describes the impact of time synchronization and path discovery time.

 ## Communication Protocol